nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

    ![logging-in](../../assets/img/temp_password.png)

+### NeSI password policy

+The NeSI password policy is as follows:
+  * Your password must be at least 12 characters long
+  * Your password must contain one or more characters from at least two of the following classes:
+    * upper case letters
+    * lower case letters
+    * numbers
+    * allowed special characters

+---

-7. Once you have logged in with your temporary password, you will be asked to choose a new permanent password.
-This is a **six-step** process, detailed below.
+7. Resetting your password is a **six-step** process, detailed below.
 Once you have changed your password, your connection will eventually be terminated with `Permission denied (keyboard-interactive).` or `Access denied (keyboard-interactive).`.
 This is normal until you set up your second factor.
+Please ensure you read all six steps before proceeding as the output messages are easilly misleading.

       You can choose your permanent password by following this **six-step** process:
    1. For those using a Mac or Linux computer, connect to the lander node using the command:`ssh -Y <myusername>@lander.nesi.org.nz`, where `<myusername>` should be replaced with your Kupe login name, which you can find by logging in to [the My NeSI portal](https://my.nesi.org.nz) (not to be confused with your institutional login name).
 For those using a Windows computer, start a new session on MobaXterm and set the Remote Host to `lander.nesi.org.nz` and your username as your Kupe username. **Note:** When you first attempt to SSH into the lander node you may be met with a message warning you that the authenticity of the host cannot be established and asking if you wish to continue.
 You must type `yes` and press the `Enter` key.
 Typing `y` as a shorthand for "yes" is not sufficient.